Family Business Established 1982

 Although a floor may be walked on after initial curing, some precautions are necessary with a newly finished floor until the coating system has fully hardened and this may take in the order of two weeks.

-Use of the floor before the full cure has been realised can result in increased tendency for scuffing and scratching.
+Use of the floor before the full cure has been realised can result in an increased tendency for scuffing and scratching.

 It is recommended that rugs are not laid until after the floor finish has fully hardened.
 Additionally, rugs with rubber backings should never be used as these may tend to stain the applied coatings.